codalab/codalab-worksheets/docs/CLI-Reference.md

       --request-priority           Job priority (higher is more important).
 Negative priority bundles are queued behind bundles with no specified priority. (for runs)
       --request-network            Whether to allow network access. (for runs) --exclude-patterns           Exclude these file patterns from being saved into the bundle contents. (for runs) --store                      The name of the bundle store where bundle results should be initially uploaded.
-If unspecified, an optimalavailable bundle store will be chosen. (for runs)
+If unspecified, an optimal available bundle store will be chosen. (for runs)
       --depth                      Number of parents to look back from the old output in search of the old input.
       -s, --shadow                 Add the newly created bundles right after the old bundles that are being mimicked.
       -i, --dry-run                Perform a dry run (just show what will be done without doing it)